swax/OneNoteMCP/README.md

 ## Contributing

-See [CONTRIBUTING.md](../../CONTRIBUTING.md) for information about contributing to this repository.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for information about contributing to this repository.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details